GautamDeepak/EMM/EMM_Prac_01.md

 4. In the above script, the content after "//" are ignored by the Earth Engine.
 These comments are for us to understand whats happening in the script.

-5. Using variables to store objects and primitives helps code readability.
+5. Using variables to store objects helps code readability.
 For example, a variable that stores a string object is defined by single ' or double " quotes but don't mix them.
 In below script, first we make a new string and store it in a variable called toPrint.
 Second, we print the variable toPrint which actually is 'Ahoy there!' .
 So, if you run the script, it will print 'Ahoy there!'

 ```JavaScript
 // Use single (or double) quotes to make a string.